vidify/vidify/README.md

 1. Go to the [Spotify Developers Dashboard](https://developer.spotify.com/dashboard/applications)
 2. Create a new client ID.
 You can fill the descriptions as you like.
 Click `No` when asked if it's a commercial integration and accept the Terms and Conditions in the next step.
 3. Go to `Edit Settings` and type `http://localhost:8888/callback/` (the default redirect uri) in the Redirect URIs field.
-4. You can now copy your Client ID and Client Secret and add them when you call `spotify-videos` by saving them inside your config file or by exporting them `export SPOTIPY_CLIENT_ID='your-spotify-client-id'; export SPOTIPY_CLIENT_SECRET='your-spotify-client-secret'`
+4. You can now copy your Client ID and Client Secret and add them when you call `spotify-videos` by saving them inside your config file or by exporting them `export SPOTIFY_CLIENT_ID='your-spotify-client-id'; export SPOTIFY_CLIENT_SECRET='your-spotify-client-secret'`

 You will be prompted to paste the resulting URL that was opened in your browser into the program.
 It will be a broken website but all you need is the URL.
 After doing it, the authorization process will be complete.
 The auth token will be saved into the config file for future usage.